How effective integrated care really is

 - the collaboration with experienced and successful hospitals with a special care concept and

-- last but not least, an appropriate implementation plan
+- an appropriate implementation plan

 - as well as continuous monitoring of quality and economic parameters.